 By Emily Sullivan, Historian

-This Memorial Day, we’re taking time to reflect on the history of this national holiday.
+Each Memorial Day, we take time to reflect on the history of this national holiday.
 Unlike other countries, whose national days of remembrance for military causalities commemorate a specific battle or the formal end of a conflict, Memorial Day in the United States has a much more complicated history.
 With many cities claiming to be the start of this tradition, it can be difficult to separate fact from fiction.

 Without a doubt, Memorial Day traces its roots to the American Civil War.
 Throughout four years of bitter conflict, cities and communities in the North and the South hosted local days of mourning and memorial for the fallen, often decorating soldiers’ graves with flowers.
 One particularly famous instance took place in Charleston, South Carolina, on May 1, 1865.
 A group of recently freed slaves held a parade of over 10,000 people to mark the reinternment of 257 Union soldiers originally buried in a mass grave at a Confederate prison camp.
 In April 1866, women in Columbus, Mississippi, decorated the graves of Confederate and Union soldiers as a sign of reconciliation and friendship.
 Many historians have pointed to this instance as the inspiration for the day, though it post-dates similar ceremonies that took place during the war.